superwall/cel-evaluator-rs/README.md

-## Android CEL runtime
+## Mobile CEL runtime

-This is the Superwall Android CEL runtime library.
+This is the Mobile Android CEL runtime library.
-It is a standalone library that can be used to evaluate CEL expressions in Android applications by using `cel-rust` crate.
+It is a standalone library that can be used to evaluate CEL expressions in Mobile applications by using `cel-rust` crate.

 ## Installation